MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 1. Edit the email content as required, and then send it.

-## Create a sales meeting summary email (preview)
+## Create a sales meeting summary email

-> [!IMPORTANT]
-> This feature is currently available only for public preview and is subject to change.

 After meeting with your customers, you often send an email with a summary of your interaction, relevant action items or next steps, and a follow-up date.
 Manually creating a meeting summary and compiling all the notes and action items taken during the meeting takes some amount of time and often gets missed.